 In the modern age, almost everyone has a personal mobile device.
-People as well as business are living more of their lives in online spaces, making the importance of constant access indisputable to many.
+People as well as business are living more of their lives in online spaces, making the importance of constant wireless data access indisputable to many.

 With over 4 billion internet users around the world, the internet’s growth is something you definitely can’t ignore.
 It has become the primary source of entertainment, especially now as the pandemic inhibits living life the way we did before.
 It has revolutionized the way we create and communicate, quickly becoming a necessity in the modern age.

 Unfortunately, the revolutionary invention does not come without its downsides.
 One of the worst mistakes anyone can make is the mismanagement of their data.
 It is not unheard of for someone to rack up obscene amounts of data charges, especially if they haven’t been tracking their mobile internet activities.

 In this article, we are going to talk about some tips and tricks you could take to reduce your wireless data consumption and make your allocated data last a little longer.

 1. Track your data